S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Use the information revealed by an objection to identify ways to evolve proposals, agreements and actions to a good-enough state.
 </div></div>

-Typically it’s most effective to **take one <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</a> at a time**, come up with a proposal for an amendment, resolve any objections to that amendment, and then continue with the next objection to the overall proposal.
+Typically it's most effective to **take one <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</a> at a time**, come up with a proposal for an amendment, resolve any objections to that amendment, and then continue with the next objection to the overall proposal.

 A proposal becomes an agreement when all objections have been resolved.

 Objections are resolved by amending the proposal. **Amendments** can include:

 - adding, removing and/or changing something in the proposal.
 - deferring resolution of a particular objection until later.
-(Remember to clarify who will take responsibility for this, by when and what will happen after that).
+(Remember to clarify who will take responsibility for this, by when, and what will happen after that).
-- an alternative proposal, or an agreement to (co-)create a new proposal in future (if it’s considered more effective than continuing to work on developing the existing proposal).
+- an alternative proposal, or an agreement to (co-)create a new proposal in future (if it's considered more effective than continuing to work on developing the existing proposal).
 - delegating the task to review, research, and/or propose an amendment for one, or even several related objections, to an individual or group.
 - leaving the main proposal unchanged and monitoring the outcome because the effort, or cost of changing things to resolve the objection, outweighs the anticipated benefits or gain.
 - asking a delegator for feedback or input (e.g. when agreeing on a strategy for a subdomain).
 - take some more time for reflection and then come back to the objection again later.
 - etc.

-There’s always an iterative next step of some kind that you can take!
-Even if a proposal doesn’t fully address the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>, reaching agreement about **one or more iterative next steps** is often good enough.
-It’s also helpful sometimes to break things down into small steps, especially when you’re dealing with complex or complicated situations.
+There's always an iterative next step of some kind that you can take!
+Even if a proposal doesn't fully address the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a>, reaching agreement about **one or more iterative next steps** is often good enough.
+It's also helpful sometimes to break things down into small steps, especially when you're dealing with complex or complicated situations.

 Objections can be resolved by following the process outlined in _Reasoned Decision-Making_: